NorskRegnesentral/shapr/inst/joss_paper/paper.Rmd

 This allows the user to easily see the effect and importance of accounting for the feature dependence.

 The user interface in the package has largely been adopted from the `R`-package `lime` [@limeRpackage].
-The user first sets up the explainability framework for the model to explain with the `shapr` function.
+The user first sets up the explainability framework with the `shapr` function.
-Then the output from `shapr` is provided to the `explain` function, along with the data to explain the prediction for and which method should be used to estimate the aforementioned conditional expectations.
+Then the output from `shapr` is provided to the `explain` function, along with the data to explain the prediction and the method that should be used to estimate the aforementioned conditional expectations.

-The majority of the code is in plain `R` [@rCore], while the most time consuming operations has been coded in `C++` through the `Rcpp` package [@rcppRpackage] for computational speed up.
+The majority of the code is in plain `R` [@rCore], while the most time consuming operations are coded in `C++` through the `Rcpp` package [@rcppRpackage] for computational speed up.
 For RAM efficiency and computational speed up of typical bookeeping operations, we utilize the `data.table` package [@datatableRpackage] which does operations "by reference", i.e. without memory copies.